We are proud of the following projects which have either been completed or are work in progress:

 July 2012 – July 2014 (Funded by the Esmée Fairbairn Foundation)

-NHIG was founded by volunteers and continues to be largely run by volunteers but it became clear that in order to underpin the progress made in its early years and office was required; this would become the focal point of the group, handling day to day core activities and administration.
+NHIG was founded by volunteers and continues to be largely run by volunteers but it became clear that in order to underpin the progress made in its early years an office was required; this would become the focal point of the group, handling day to day core activities and administration.
 The funding from the Esmée Fairbairn Foundation was for 2 years; the evaluation report for the project can be downloaded below.
+Since April 2015, we have been fortunate enough to receive funding from the Dulverton Trust to support the running of our office, which has allowed much important work to be completed.Establishment & Staffing of Office - Evaluation Report 31 July 2014 (.pdf)

 October 2013 – completed (Funded by the Heritage Lottery Fund, Historic Royal Palaces, Construction Skills, The Worshipful Co of Ironmongers, British Artist Blacksmiths Association, York Consortium for Conservation and Craftsmanship and 5% voluntary)